shader-slang/slang/docs/linking.md

 Libraries
 ---------

 A library can be created from source from the Slang command line with the `-o` option naming the output file.
+The filename currently requires a `slang-lib` or `slang-module` extension.
+This extension will mean the library will be stored as serialized Slang IR.
+The option `-no-codegen` is also typically specified because we don't want to generate any *target* code, such as dxil, spir-v and so forth when producing a library.

-We use `-no-codegen` because we don't want to generate any *target* code.
-This is important because of how the feature currently works, if it contains any types that have any kind of binding it should be considered platform specific.
-Also the file extension `slang-lib` must be given to indicate how the library will be stored.
-In this case we want the information stored in a Slang IR serialization which is what slang-lib indicates.
+It is important to note that due to how the feature currently works, if it contains any kind of binding it should be considered platform specific.

+For example

 ```
 slangc -no-codegen tests/serialization/extern/module-a.slang -o tests/serialization/extern/module-a.slang-lib